coglinev3/ansible-development/docs/motivation.md

     dest: /var/lib/tomcat7/webapps/web-app.war
 ```

-Of course, these two tasks can also be tested in a single virtual mashine too,
+Of course, these two tasks can also be tested in a single virtual mashine,
 where the Ansible management node and the Ansible client are the same.
 However, they can not be guaranteed to work in a production environment because
 they have not been tested this way.
 It makes a difference if more than one